 Lobster Bisque and Wine Pairing

-Go for an oaked Chardonnay, Gewürztraminer Côte de Beaune for this rich and powerful dish.
+Go for an oaked Chardonnay, Gewürztraminer Côte de Beaune for pairing with rich and powerful lobster Bisque.

 Chablis and Sancerre are my number one choices for Grilled Lobster.
 Chablis, as it is so simple, yet so crisp that it won’t overwhelm the lobster, nor undersell it.
 For a Sancerre, I just love the minerality this wine delivers, and how it will draw out that saline quality in fresh seafood.
 The smoky gunflint aromas of a Sancerre are perfect with the grilled lobster.